oliveroliverio/NL-Fil-StudyGuidesAudio/z-Prompts/_next.md

-## Extenting the story
+## Questionining this entire workflow
-Next, I'd like to extend this story...
+Next, I'd like to extend this story...But first..
 I wonder if this gemini prompt, copy paste prompt workflow is inefficient...
 I wonder if I can n8n this workflow to make it more efficient.
 Write a markdown document that converts this entire workflow into an n8n workflow, and place inside z-dev-doc

 ## creating distilled content